Drutol/Shooter-2d-game/README.md

 ===============

 Don't bother yourself with this crap just go ahead...
-I set up this just for convenience. :)
+I have set up this just for convenience. :)